MMarco94/top-k-densest-overlapping-subgraphs-docs/ALGORITHMS.md

 #### Extracting the node
 Let's momentarely forget about $f(\{w \in W \mid v \in w\})$ by assuming that it is equal among all nodes.
-Than extracting the node with the minimum adjusted degree will be equivalent to extracting the node with the minimum degree.
+Then extracting the node with the minimum adjusted degree will be equivalent to extracting the node with the minimum degree.
 To do so, we can have all the nodes in a min heap.
 This however won't be efficient, since each extraction will take $O(|V|)$ time.

 By observing that many nodes will share the same degree, we can introduce the concept of a "bucket" as a set of nodes that share the same degree.